 I filed a claim with the Small Claims online service.
 What happens next?

-When you file your claim online, it is issued when the emails it back to you signed, dated, and with a court file number and the court seal on it.
+When you online, your claim is issued when the emails it back to you, signed and dated, with a court file number and the court seal on it.

 The defendant then has 20 days to respond to your claim by filling out a Defence.
 They can: